 One universal aspect of Thai homes around the country is the elevation of buildings on stilts.
 Though many modern homes use this design element for aesthetic purposes, it is actually based on superstitious and religious beliefs.

-The area beneath the houses are also used to store livestock, produce, as well as to serve as a daytime lounging area during the hot climate in the summer.
-The elevation of houses is also believed to keep the occupants from supernatural creatures who can creep in at night when people are sleeping.
+The area beneath the houses is also used to store livestock and produce and to serve as a daytime lounging area during the hot summer climate.
+The elevation of houses is also believed to keep the occupants from supernatural creatures that can creep in at night when people are sleeping.

 Another common feature of Thai homes is the great number of windows and doors.
 While elevation keeps the house safe from water, large windows provide the home with good air circulation during the hot months.